argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Tropical Cyclone Schema Extension
 ---------------------------------

-HURDAT and JTWC tropical cyclone data and metadata collections extend and implement the generic schema as follows.
+HURDAT and JTWC tropical cyclone data is indexed by Argovis; TC data and metadata collections extend and implement the generic schema as follows.

 Generic Metadata Division
 +++++++++++++++++++++++++